mhjensen/Physics321/README.md

 - _Lecture notes_: Posted lecture notes are in the doc/pub folder here or at https://mhjensen.github.io/Physics321/doc/web/course.html for easier viewing.
 They are not meant to be a replacement for textbook.
 These notes are updated on a weekly basis and a _git pull_ should thus always give you the latest update.

 ##  Teaching schedule with links to material
-Weekly mails (Fridays) with updates, plans for lectures etc will be sent to everybody.
-We use D2L as discussion forum as well.
+Weekly mails (Weekends/Mondays) with updates, plans for lectures etc will be sent to everybody.

 ###  Week 2, January 10-14, 2022